 Stay Connected & Informed

-ASCC Student Senate will begin meeting for Fall 21 on October 7th at 3:00pm with Leadership Training and open to the public at 3:30pm.
-Join us using this link:
+ASCC Student Senate will begin meeting for Spring 22 at 3:00pm with Leadership Training and open to the public at 3:30pm.
+Join us using the zoom link below:

 Are you interested in running for the Student Senate?
 Do you want to develop your leadership skills and have a voice in the college-wide governance?
 Do you have the desire to serve your peers?
 Please consider joining Student Senate.
 Contact Alta: firstname.lastname@example.org for more information.